 I am also a retired military officer.
 It was my privilege to serve in the United States Air Force from 1968 through 1994.
 On the day of my commissioning, I solemnly swore an oath to my God and my Country.
 I have not forgotten that oath, and it has no expiration date.
 In essence, I made the following oath: “…I will support and defend the Constitution of the United States against all enemies, Foreign and domestic, …I bear true faith and allegiance to the same; …I take this obligation freely, without any mental reservation or purpose of evasion; and …I will well and faithfully discharge the duties of the office upon which I am about to enter.
 So help me God.”

 While on active duty, I lived and served in various locations around the World.
 I am a Vietnam War Veteran (like so many other brave veterans, my eyes have seen and taken mental pictures my brain cannot forget).
 After Vietnam, I served as an Air Force Intelligence Specialist.
 Later, I received advanced training as a Military Foreign Affairs Officer.
-My primary area of focus was the Middle East Area.
+My primary area of focus (my AOR) was the Middle East Area.
 My duties included serving as a regional area specialist (analyst, trainer, and area briefing officer).
 In that capacity, I also served in many other faraway locations, both peaceful and hostile.
 In 1994, I retired honorably from active duty.
 I have always been proud to be an American and to wear the uniform of the United States Air Force (USAF).

 However, some of the national events this year (2020) in our country have caused me to worry about our future.
 America is still the greatest country in the World, “a Promised Land,” and “a beacon on the hill.”
 Along with millions of other Americans, I still “acknowledge the providence of Almighty God” on America, the country and home I love.
 I still have Hope, but I am concerned about some of the events I have witnessed this year in our nation.
 So, I want to express my thoughts and feelings about what concerns me and a little about how I am dealing with these events.